Simulation studies related to the particle identification by the forward and backward RICH detectors at Electron Ion Collider: Performance Studies

 \subsection{dRICH performance}

 The forward dRICH also showed performance as prescribed by the YR.
-Both for the aerogel and gas we have observed the acceptance is from $\eta$ 1.2 to around 3.5 (figure \ref{fig:dRICHAcc}).
-For the separation power, it is evident that using the aerogel and gas information once can reach from some hundreds of MeV/c up to 50 GeV/c without the presence of any hole for $\pi$/K separation (figure \ref{fig:dRICHplots}).
+Both for the aerogel and gas we have observed the acceptance is from an $\eta$ 1.2 to around 3.5 (Fig. \ref{fig:dRICHAcc}).
+For the separation power, it is evident that using the aerogel and gas information once can achieve a continuous $\pi$/K separation from some hundreds of MeV/c up to 50 GeV/c without any loss in the performance (Fig. \ref{fig:dRICHplots}).

-As mentioned the forward dRICH should be able to reject electrons, it has been demonstrated that up to 15~GeV/c the separation can be done from mid to high $\eta$ (figure \ref{fig:dRICHplots2}).
-At low $\eta$ the separation power is diluted.
-At very low $\eta$ the effect of the solenoidal field plays a critical role in the e/$\pi$ separation.
+As already mentioned the forward dRICH should be able to reject electrons, and it has been demonstrated that up to 15~GeV/c the separation can be done from mid to high $\eta$ (Fig. \ref{fig:dRICHplots2}).
+Around $\eta$ =1.5 the separation power is diluted, as the effect of the solenoidal field plays a critical role in this region.
 Instead of using mirrors with a single radius of curvature, each sector can be equipped with a mirror divided into two sections with slightly different radii of curvature in order to obtain better resolution over the region.
-Standalone studies with dual mirrors have shown promising results.
-Similar to the pfRICH the pion rejection factor as a function of kaon detection efficiency shows for saturated pions and kaons that dRICH is able to reject pions without any dilution of the kaon detection efficiency (see figure \ref{fig:dRICHEvaluation2}).
-We have also demonstrated that the reconstructed mass of the particles as a function of particle momentum obtained from the reconstructed Cherenkov angle, reconstructed refractive index (using pion mass hypothesis) and known particle momentum are physical for both aerogel and C$_2$F$_6$.
-The central bands are straight lines and the spread are consistent with the Cherenkov angle resolution (see figure 6 and 8 from dRICH section of \cite{Suppl-Mat-Wiki}).
+Stand-alone studies with dual mirrors have shown promising results.
+Similar to the pfRICH, the pion rejection factor as a function of kaon detection efficiency shows for saturated pions and kaons that dRICH is able to reject pions without any dilution of the kaon detection efficiency (see Fig. \ref{fig:dRICHEvaluation2} (right)).
+We have also obtained that the reconstructed mass of the particles as a function of particle momentum obtained from the reconstructed Cherenkov angle, reconstructed refractive index (using a pion mass hypothesis) and known particle momentum for both aerogel and C$_2$F$_6$ \cite{Suppl-Mat-Wiki}.